 Aside from the roof, clogged gutters can also cause other damage to your property, such as walls separating from the structure and foundation erosion.
 If the problem is not addressed immediately, it will seep into your home’s interior and affect the walls, ceiling, and even electrical systems.

-2. Your Home Foundation will be jeopardized.
+2. Your home’s foundation could be jeopardized.

 Your home’s foundation is what keeps it standing upright.
 When your gutters are clogged, the water that pools on your roof will eventually make its way to the ground around your foundation.
 This can cause the soil to erode and shift, which will put stress on your foundation and potentially cause cracking or other damage.
 Taking care of your gutters is a lot simpler and less expensive than repairing the foundation.